Education

 503B vs 503A: Which Does Your Practice Need?

-Many practices benefit from working with both types.
-A 503A pharmacy like Promise Pharmacy provides custom patient-specific formulations with clinical pharmacist support, while a 503B facility provides standardized office-stock compounds.
-The right mix depends on your practice model, patient volume, and compound needs.
+Each model serves a different clinical role.
+A 503A pharmacy like Promise Pharmacy provides custom patient-specific compounded prescriptions with clinical pharmacist support, while a 503B facility operates under a different federal regulatory framework.
+The right choice depends on your practice model and compound needs.

 For a detailed comparison: 503A vs 503B Compounding Pharmacy